noteed/curved/README.md

 This project is in early stage.

 Curved is a network monitoring package.
-Its aim it to collect and serve metrics.
+Its aim is to collect and serve metrics.
 It is in particular a drop-in replacement for [Graphite](http://graphite.readthedocs.org/).